Introducing the

 - For students aged 13+

-- Five weeks of competition per term
+- Multiple weeks of competition per term

 - Professionally broadcast matches each week